omahs/monorepo-2/docs/howto-link-brightid.md

 ## 4. Link with BrightID

-  Scan QR code or follow the link to link with BrightID app.
+  Scan the QR code or follow the link to connect with BrightID app.

   On the BrightID app, you'll be asked to confirm linking with clr.fund